 Shame about MTV, though.

-Here’s a page out of his Sixsmiths chapter:
+Here’s a sample of his work for Sixsmiths vol.02:

 This is not the first time I have worked with Bobby: we did a short piece together for Kagemono called Feeding the Goldfish, which completists among you can also find reprinted in No Map and in my own early work collection, Ungenred.